Kelyn Rowe: Professional

 Rowe was drafted 3rd overall in the 2012 MLS SuperDraft, by the New England Revolution.
 Known for his ball skills and passing ability, he was listed in January 2012 by ESPN as one of the top 10 American players under 21.

 Rowe made his MLS debut, and his first start, on March 10 in the 2012 New England Revolution season opener, a 1–0 loss to the San Jose Earthquakes.
 He made his Revolution home debut two weeks later, in a 1–0 win over the Portland Timbers on march 24.

 Rowe scored his first MLS goal in a surprising win over defending MLS Champions the Los Angeles Galaxy 3–1 on the road on March 31.
 He concluded his rookie campaign with three goals and five assists across 30 league appearances.

 Rowe won MLS Player of the Week honors for his two-goal performance in a 5–1 win over the Philadelphia Union in Week 25 of the 2013 New England Revolution season.
-He led the club in assists in 2013, with eight.
+He led the club in assists in 2013, with eight and scored a career best seven goals.

 Rowe was named Revolution Humanitarian of the Year four straight seasons, from 2014–2017.
+In 2014, Rowe appeared on 27, games scoring five goals as the Revolution reached the MLS Cup final where they were defeated by the LA Galaxy 2-1.

 In 2015 and 2016, Rowe was the only Revolution player to receive MLS Player of the Week honors; winning the nomination on March 28, 2015 (match week 4) for his two goal performance against the San Jose Earthquakes, and in match week 28 of 2016 for a similar performance against the Montreal Impact in which he recorded a brace and an assist on September 17.
-He was named Revolution Most Valuable Player for the 2016 New England Revolution season, setting career highs in starts, with 32, and minutes played (2,787).
+He was named Revolution Most Valuable Player for the 2016 New England Revolution season, setting career highs in starts, with 32, and minutes played (2,787), along with scoring five goals and seven assists.